-AWRI seeks to accomplish this mission through the following:
+AWRI seeks to accomplish this mission through:

 - Public education for a variety of groups, including K-12, university students, and the community.

-- Outreach to ensure that decision makers are equipped with the best available knowledge on environmental and water resource-related issues to reduce the uncertainty associated with their resource management decisions.
+- Outreach to ensure that decision makers are equipped with the best available knowledge on environmental and water resource-related issues, to reduce the uncertainty associated with their resource management decisions.

 Fieldwork and Research Opportunities

 AWRI works closely with faculty from other departments on campus, including biology, chemistry, geology, geography, statistics, and economics.
-We encourage multidisciplinary approaches, and graduate committees often include faculty from other universities or scientists from state agencies.
+We encourage multi-disciplinary approaches, and graduate committees often include faculty from other Universities or scientists from state agencies.